Here’s my guide to visiting Villa Farnesina in Rome Italy.

 The ancient palace was accidentally discovered in the 15th century, when a boy fell through a crevice and found himself in a frescoed grotto-like cave.
 The word grotesque comes from the word grotto.

 The frescos were full of fantastical and whimsical decorations, with hybrid monsters twirling amidst a white background.
 The grotesques attracted the attention of Renaissance artists, who went spelunking to see them.
 The ancient grotesques then became a popular form of decoration in the 16th century.

 Practical Information & Tips for Visiting Villa Farnesina:

 Hours: 9:00 am to 2:00 pm, closed Sunday

-Entry fee: 10 euros.
+10 euros.
 The audio guide is included in the entry fee.
-There’s a guided tour in English at 10:00 am on Saturday, You can buy tickets online here.
+There’s a guided tour in English at 10:00 am on Saturday.
+You can buy tickets online here.

-If you'd like to visit Villa Farnesina in Rome, pin it for later.
+If you need a guide to Villa Farnesina in Rome, pin it for later.